enspyrco/monorepo/README.md

 The AppState for each package using `redfire` is required to use RedFireState as a mixin.

-When using widgets from `redfire`, a type parameter of the store's state must be used, ie. Widget<AppState>.
-This is so that the parameterised StoreConnector<AppState, Output> can find the StoreProvider<AppState>.
+When using widgets from `redfire`, a type parameter of the store's state must be used, ie. Widget<RedFireAppState>.
+This is so that the parameterised StoreConnector<AppState, Output> can find the StoreProvider<RedFireAppState>.